flosfor/pvbs/readme.txt

-- MATLAB-based general-purpose GUI for browsing and analyzing electrophysiology (patch clamp) and calcium imaging data (Requires Statistics & Machine Learning Toolbox, Signal Processing Toolbox)
+- MATLAB-based general-purpose GUI for browsing and analyzing electrophysiology (patch clamp) and calcium imaging data

-- Developed for interpreting data acquired with Prairie View (Bruker)
+- Initially developed for interpreting data acquired with Prairie View (Bruker), but compatible with any data in the following format:
-- Compatible with any data in .CSV format (does not have to be from Prairie View)

- - Supported experiment types:
+ (Supported experiment types)
    1) *.CSV (any data)
    2) *.ABF (from pClamp)
    3) *.XML (from Prairie View (PV))